JustAGhosT/home-lab-setup/docs/my-home-setup/README.md

 - Introduces minimal latency depending on network conditions

 > Explore software-based KVM alternatives in detail by referring to
-> `software-kvm-alternatives.md`.
+> [Software Alternatives](software-kvm-alternatives.md).
 This document provides step-by-step setup
 > instructions for Barrier (free) and Synergy (commercial), performance considerations,
 > troubleshooting tips, and a comparative analysis against hardware KVM solutions for
 > our specific multi-device environment.